leo-arch/clifm/README.md

       [user@hostname:S] ~/ $ help

+## Translating CliFM

+This last version includes a spanish translation.
+To use it, simply copy 'translations/spanish/clifm.mo' to '/usr/share/locale/es/LC_MESSAGES/'.
+New translations are welcome.
+You can dinf the .pot file in 'translations/clifm.pot'.

 I you find some bug, and you will, try to fix it.
 It basically works, howerver; I myself use it as my main, and indeed only, file manager; it couldn't be so bad, isn't it?